iptv-org/awesome-iptv/README.md

 #### Xbox

-- [Open IPTV](https://tarrazuapps.wixsite.com/tarrazu-apps/post/support-topics) - A modern IPTV client for the Xbox.
-Designed for gamepad and remote control.
+- [Open IPTV](https://tarrazuapps.wixsite.com/tarrazu-apps/post/support-topics) - A modern IPTV client for the Xbox, designed for gamepad and remote control.

 #### Smart TV